get-bridge/muss/README.md

 Service integration can now be organized around how services will be selected.
-All of the docker-compose configuration for a given service can be placed in the same service file, including not only that service (or multiple services) but also how it integrates with another service.
+All of the docker-compose configuration for a given service can be placed in the same module file, including not only that service (or multiple services) but also how it integrates with another service.

 For example, if a microservice can be local, remote, or completely optional,